anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent is a new component in the BRSKI context.
 It provides connectivity between the pledge and the domain registrar and reuses the endpoints of the domain registrar side already specified in {{RFC8995}}.
-It facilitates the exchange of data objects between the pledge and the domain registrar, which are the voucher request/response objects, the enrollment request/response objects, as well as related status objects.
+It facilitates the exchange of data between the pledge and the domain registrar, which are the voucher request/response, the enrollment request/response, as well as related status information.
 For the communication with the pledge the registrar-agent utilizes communication endpoints provided by the pledge.
 The transport in this specification is based on HTTP but may also be done using other transport mechanisms.
 This new component changes the general interaction between the pledge and the domain registrar as shown in {{uc2figure}}.